Terraforming Earth is a roguelite puzzle-platformer set in the not-so-distant future when one day all life disappears from the Solar System.

 Andras quit his job in April 2018 to focus his full attention on Terraforming Earth.
 His savings will last until the end of 2019.
 At that point, depending on the success of Terraforming Earth, he will either work on his next game, or will have to go back to get a "real" job. :)

 Andras enjoys how solving puzzles make him feel smart and wants his players to experience the same.
 His goal is to notice when players utter the "aha!" of triumph, and replicate these moments throughout the game.

-Using a play-centric approach, Andras is constantly testing the game among his friends to see whether his ideas are getting through.
-Mostly they don't. :) However, rapid iterations constantly improve the experience, which can be observed by playtests getting longer and longer every week.
+Using a play-centric approach, Andras is constantly testing the game among his friends and strangers to see whether his ideas are getting through.
+At first, they mostly don't. :) However, rapid iterations constantly improve the experience, which can be observed by playtests getting longer and longer every week.

 We are conducting at least one playtest every week.
-This game is built by playtesters, we are just synthesising their ideas into a coherent game.
+This game is built on the shoulders of playtesters, we are just synthesising their ideas into a coherent game.
 Huge thanks to all!

 We give permission to use this content for commercial use.
 Use at own risk.

 Copyright 2018-2020, Andras Csibi.
 All rights reserved.